 REGIONAL COOPERATION ON INTERNAL (“HOMELAND”) SECURITY

-With support from a SSHRC Insight grant, Brian Bow is working on a three-year project on security policy coordination in North America.
+Brian Bow has undertaken SSHRC-funded research on both continental security cooperation and internal security collaboration in the North American context.
 This research looks comparatively at the way networks of government officials and law enforcement officers shape the design and implementation of national policies to respond to terrorism, organized crime, undocumented migration and human trafficking, natural disasters, and threats to critical infrastructure.
-The research is driven by numerous interviews with Canadian, US, and Mexican officials, and has been facilitated by Bow’s affiliation with the Borders in Globalization (BIG) project at University of Victoria.
-This project builds on previous research on network-driven coordination in other issue areas.

 Ruben Zaiotti continues his work on the evolution of internal security cooperation in the European Union, with particular attention to border control, migration, and refugee policy, and has also published on comparative and cross-regional cooperation in Europe and North America.
-In 2016, Zaiotti published the edited volume Externalizing Migration Management: Europe, North America and the Spread of ‘Remote Control’ Practices (Routledge, 2016).
+In 2016, Zaiotti published the edited volume Externalizing Migration Management: Europe, North America and Spread of ‘Remote Control’ Practices (Routledge, 2016).

-Alex Wilner has recently been awarded a new SSHRC grant for a multi-year project on cybersecurity and deterrence in Canada, which will make important contributions to ongoing debates on both conventional homeland defence and unconventional homeland security cooperation.
+Alex Wilner is working on a multi-year, SHRCC-funded project on cybersecurity and deterrence in Canada, which will make important contributions to ongoing debates on both conventional homeland defence and unconventional homeland security cooperation.
 Preliminary work has been published in International Journal and Journal of Strategic Studies.